'Is that you, John Wayne?'

 A cricketer-turned-umpire is born.
 Srinivas Venkataraghavan - or Venkat - was one of India's finest offspinners.
 He played 57 Tests between 1964-65 and 1983-84, and was renowned for his unflinching accuracy and briskish delivery, although he lacked the mischief and penetration of his offspinning rival Erapalli Prasanna.
 His one ten-wicket haul came in only his fourth Test, 12 for 152 to win the match and the series against New Zealand in Delhi in 1964-65.
 He captained India - most notably on their tour of England in 1979 - and upon retirement became coach and manager of his country before turning successfully to umpiring.
 Venkat officiated in 73 Tests and 52 ODIs before retiring.

 Allan Watkins, who was born today, was a key member of Glamorgan's first Championship-winning side, in 1948, and in the same summer he became their first player to appear in an Ashes Test.
-He was a genuine allrounder at county level, but in his Test career the popular Watkins delivered only as a batsman, even though he opened the bowling on his debut.
+He was a genuine allrounder at county level, but in his Test career the popular Watkins delivered only as a batter, even though he opened the bowling on his debut.
 Thirteen of his 15 caps came against India and South Africa, and both his centuries came overseas against them: 111 in Johannesburg in 1948-49, and 137 not out in Delhi three years later.
 Watkins was an asthma sufferer, and doctors eventually advised him to give up first-class cricket.

 Given that he is regarded as one of the four great allrounders of the 1980s, it's a bit of a surprise that Richard Hadlee made only two Test hundreds.
 His highest was a spanking 151 not out on this day, against a modest Sri Lankan attack in Colombo.
 In a match notable only for the funereal tempo - Brendon Kuruppu crawled to the slowest double-hundred in first-class history on the first three days - Hadlee's 240-ball innings livened things up a bit at the finish, and it was also New Zealand's 100th Test century.
 He added 246 for the sixth wicket with his captain, Jeff Crowe, then a national record.

 Birth of Shabbir Ahmed, another in Pakistan's assembly line of talented fast bowlers.
 His 6ft 5in frame and a high-arm action allowed him to generate disconcerting bounce, and international teams found him a handful: he took a five-for in his debut Test, against Bangladesh, and then repeated the performance against a more competent team, New Zealand, in Hamilton in 2003-04.
-The problem for him has been his dodgy action: he was reported after his first ODI, and then again in New Zealand.
+The problem for him was his dodgy action: he was reported after his first ODI, and then again in New Zealand.
 Sessions with Daryl Foster allowed him to return with a remodelled action.
-He joined the ICL in 2007 but returned to the official fold in 2009, though he never made it back to the national team again.
+He joined the ICL in 2007 but returned to the official fold in 2009, though he never made it back to the national team.

 Zimbabwe's domestic competition isn't usually much to write home about, but the final of the Lonrho Logan Cup that ended in Bulawayo on this day, with Matabeleland beating Mashonaland by six wickets, was utterly extraordinary for the performance of occasional Test wicketkeeper Wayne James.
 He made nine dismissals in the first innings - equalling the world record - and added four in the second (his 13 broke the then-world record too).
 Not content with that, he cracked 99 in the first innings, and was stranded on 99 not out in the second.
 To top it all, the winning runs were four byes.